superfly/docs/laravel/the-basics/databases.html.md

 fly deploy
 ```

-Once deployment completes, you can test whether your connection is working by simply clearing your Laravel's cache
+Once deployment completes, you can test whether your connection is working by simply clearing your Laravel application's cache
 ```cmd
 fly ssh console
 ```